 GO THROUGH IT ON YOUR OWN OR TOGETHER

 I encourage you to call me to go through the application together.
 If you can be in front of a computer, we can do a screen-share.
-I can help you accurately complete the process in 25% the time it would take you to go through it alone.
+I can help you accurately complete the process in half the time it would take you to go through it alone.
 My guidance will also help you avoid some critical potential errors.

 Some of you may prefer to go through this on your own for privacy or other reasons.
 I totally understand.
 However, you are best served if we go through it together to catch potentially costly errors.